SOFIE-project/Framework/README.md

 # SOFIE Framework

 The SOFIE Framework is an example implementation of the SOFIE Federation Architecture developed by the [SOFIE Project](https://www.sofie-iot.eu).
-The Framework consists of 6 components:
+The Framework consists of 6 components and federation adapters:

 * [Interledger](https://github.com/SOFIE-project/Interledger) supports secure federation by enabling atomic transactions spanning two or more ledgers, and multiple examples demonstrate how the component can be utilised for different types of application.
 Different ledger types including Ethereum and Hyperledger Fabric are already supported and new ones can be easily added.